 2019 will be the year of physical and digital convergence on both a small and large scale.
 Fashion and the retail market need to progress.
-And of course, we need to take back design and give answers to this all-powerful consumer who has taken hold of distribution – which, in order to be revamped, needs to be rethought by all and for all.
+And, of course, we need to take back design and give answers to this all-powerful consumer who has taken hold of distribution – which, in order to be revamped, needs to be rethought by all and for all.